BlaineAndersonDev/Rails5_2018_Skeleton/README.md

       RSpec.describe User, type: :model do
         let(:user) { User.new(:name => "Blaine", :email => "BlaineEmail123@gmail.com") }

+        it "is valid with all attributes" do expect(user).to be_valid
+        end

         it "is not valid without a name" do user.name = nil
           expect(user).to_not be_valid